thinkb4/a-walk-in-graphql/lessons/day_02/day_02.md

 <scheme>://<authority>/users/?age=40
 ```

-We'd assume the users' endpoint will respond with a list of users including only `n` `User`s who's `age` property is `40`, filtering every other out.
+We expect a response with users being `40`, filtering out every other out.

 How does GraphQL provide that functionality?